upes1693/Basics-Part2-06-08-21/README.md

 What have we learned today?

--Overflow and underflow
+- Overflow and underflow
--Shortcuts
+- Shortcuts
--Operands
+- Operands
--Type casting
+- Type casting
--Forammting String
+- Formating String
--Conditional expressions
+- Conditional expressions
--if else
+- if else